 In our after-school programs, kids complete fun reading and writing projects with volunteer mentors.

-A typical day at one of our after-school programs looks something like this:
+A typical after-school program looks something like this:

 Game time and snack time!

 When the kids first arrive, they spend time getting their sillies out, visiting with the volunteers and eating healthy snacks.
 The kids can raid the boardgames cupboard and challenge the volunteers to a game of Bananagrams, or grab a joke book from the bookshelves and crack everyone up.